-Thomas, Roberts lead Dragons to 4th straight OVC golf title - The Tribune
+Thomas, Roberts lead Dragons to 5th straight OVC golf title - The Tribune

 McDEMOTT — Landon Roberts went low, Clayton Thomas went even lower and the Fairland Dragons were the lowest.

-Led by Thomas who was the tournament medalist, the Dragons won a fourth straight Ohio Valley Conference golf tournament on Friday at the Portsmouth Elks Country Club.
+Led by Thomas who was the tournament medalist, the Dragons won a fifth straight Ohio Valley Conference golf tournament on Friday at the Portsmouth Elks Country Club.

 Thomas shot a sizzling 6-under par 66 to finish ahead of teammate Roberts who shot a strong one-under 71 as the Dragons took a 14-stroke win over the OVC field.